 Have you ever been frustrated by the forms your family is asked to fill out, with only a place for a “mother” and a “father”?

 "Snap It & Send It” is unique nationwide call to action to bring attention to thousands of forms that fail to recognize the diversity of families with parents who are LGBTQ.

 Throughout the year, Pride events all over the country provide opportunties for the LGBTQ community to connect, celebrate, and honor the great strides we've made in the movement for equality.
 Family Equality Council works with Pride festivals and local organizations in many parts of the country to provide family-friendly spaces and events at Pride.

 Help us demonstrate that LGBTQ Pride includes lots and lots of Family Pride!
 Check out the events below and mark your calendar to join the celebration!

-Family Equality council is committed to creating a world where all of our families receive the recognition, protection, and respect they deserve.
+Family Equality Council is committed to creating a world where all of our families receive the recognition, protection and respect that they deserve.
 School experience is vitally important to children and parents, and we are also committed to helping families address these issues and be proactive with strategies.
-Use these Family Equality Council tools to jump-start a more inclusive environment at your school today!
+Use these tools to jump-start a more inclusive environment at your school today!

 Learn More About Us